rbappdevelopment/drinks-tracker/README.md

 ___

-   To Run, execute the command "composer update" after cloning the project.
+   To run, execute the command "composer update" after cloning the project.
 Then the project can be ran using "php artisan serve".